OKWijewardena/OKWijewardena/README.md

 ### I'm a Student and Developer!!

-- 🌱 I’m currently learning Flutter 😎
+- 🌱 I’m currently learning OpenAI Implementation 😎
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects

 ---